lamhq/tech-notes/pages/devops/aws/20-big-data/3-emr.md

 The same EC2 purchasing options apply that are available for normal instances.

-- On-Demand: Most reliable purchase option.
+- **On-Demand**: Most reliable purchase option.
 Will not be terminated.
 Most expensive choice.
-- Reserved: Just like other reserved instances.
+- **Reserved**: Just like other reserved instances.
 Minimum of 1 year.
 Offers great cost savings.
 Typically used for primary nodes and core nodes.
-- Spot: Cheapest option available.
+- **Spot**: Cheapest option available.
 Can be terminated with little warning.
 Typically used for task nodes.

 ## Sample architecture diagram